-Children available for adoptive placement are primarily 10 years of age or older.
-They may have some special needs, or have brothers or sisters who need to be placed with them in an adoptive family.
+Children available for adoptive placement are primarily 10 years of age or older, though the Virginia Department of Social Services funds pre-adoptive program support for children 6 and older.
+The youth who typically transition to adoption services through foster care may have some special needs or have siblings who need to be placed with them in an adoptive family.

 What are “special needs”?

-There is no cost for adoption services at DePaul Community Resources because all of the children DePaul works with are in the custody of a Virginia Department of Social Services (VDSS).
+There is no cost for adoption services at DePaul Community Resources because all the children DePaul works with are in the custody of a local Virginia Department of Social Services (VDSS) office.

-How can DePaul Community Resources offer adoption services for no cost?
+How can DePaul offer adoption services for no cost?

 Do I have to be rich or have a large home?

-No. The kids available for adoption through the VDSS need families who will love them, and provide structure and consistency.
-We look for families who have a belief in adoption and the ability to commit themselves to the love and care of a child; patience and perseverance; a good sense of humor; love of children; flexibility in dealing with change, stress, and challenges; tolerance and understanding; a willingness to learn; and resourcefulness.
+The kids available for adoption through the VDSS need individuals or families who will love them, provide structure, and offer consistency.
+Foster and adoptive parents must be able to create a supportive environment for children who have experienced trauma.
+Potential foster and adoptive parents must have the ability to commit themselves to the specific needs of the child placed in their home, including the child’s goal to return home or to be adopted.
+Foster and adoptive parents should have patience and perseverance; a good sense of humor; a love of children; flexibility in dealing with change, stress, and challenges; tolerance and understanding; a willingness to learn; and resourcefulness.

 Is there anything in my past that might prevent me from becoming an adoptive parent?

-A felony conviction would be a barrier to adoption; however, there are some exceptions.
+A felony conviction would be a barrier to adoption through foster care; however, there are some exceptions.
 Additionally, having an illness that would shorten your life or prevent you from parenting your child may also be a barrier to adoption.
-You would need to discuss your specific situation with one of our adoption specialists.
+You would need to discuss your specific situation with one of our foster care or adoption specialists.

 I’m afraid I couldn’t afford special therapies for a child with special needs.
 Can I get help paying for that?

-Most kids adopted through DePaul Community Resources qualify for subsidy—a monthly financial payment that helps adoptive parents pay for special services a child may need.
+Most children adopted through the foster care system qualify for adoption assistance—a monthly financial payment that helps adoptive parents pay for special services a child may need.
+Youth adopted through the state system typically also qualify for Medicaid coverage that follows them even after they become part of an adoptive family.
 You can ask an adoption specialist for more information on this topic.